 18. Columbia Lake

 Columbia Lake sits in Columbia County, Arkansas, and features 3,000 acres in size.
-Like the rest of the artificial lakes built by the US Army Corps of Engineers, Columbia Lake was to provide water supply for the surrounding area.
+Like the rest of the artificial lakes built by the US Army Corps of Engineers, Columbia Lake was to provide a water supply for the surrounding area.

-Nevertheless, the lake lies in such a location that it’s a place that invigorates you via meditating, fishing, and other recreational activities.
+Nevertheless, the lake lies in such a location that it’s a place that invigorates you via meditation, fishing, and other recreational activities.
 Regular angels can vouch for that as they constantly visit the lake, trying their luck against the bluegills, catfish, or bass fish.

 Arkansas Lakes: Final Words

 The lakes in Arkansas recharge people’s batteries with their greenery, brisk air, and multiple activities to enjoy nature’s gifts.
-There are nearly 2,500 registered lakes in Arkansas, and we’ve covered only covered a portion in this article.
+There are nearly 2,500 registered lakes in Arkansas, and we’ve covered only a portion in this article.

 Lake Ouachita is the cleanest lake in Arkansas, where you can swim worry-free.
 Also, the underwater city in the lake allows you to have a memorable scuba diving experience.